StamusNetworks/stamus_for_splunk/README.md

 ## Installation

+You can use the regular Splunk App installation procedure to install Stamus Networks App for Splunk®.
+You may have to install the [Timeline App](https://splunkbase.splunk.com/app/3120/) to display some of the visualizations.

-After installing the application, you can directly use it if you are Suricata sensors and don't have a Scirius Security Platform (SSP).
+After installing the application, you can directly use it if you are a Suricata sensors user and don't have a Scirius Security Platform (SSP).

 Scirius Security Platform users need to setup the connectivity with their SSP.